 Cupid, on ABC

 In 1998, there was a series called Cupid, created by Rob Thomas (who would later create one of my favorite series ever, Veronica Mars).
 I don't remember the show that well, but I do remember liking it... this made me ambivalent about checking out the remake.
 But since I already know I like the premise, and the revamp is also being made by Rob Thomas, that's a couple points in the show's favor, so of course I had to check it out.
-Also, one of the stars is Sarah Paulson, whose work I've enjoyed in a number of other things, such as Studio 60 on the Sunset Strip, so that's another point in the show's favor.
+Also, one of the stars is Sarah Paulson, whose work I've enjoyed in a number of other things, so that's another point in the show's favor.
 Anyway, there will be, certainly, some minor changes to the show, which is starting over fresh, it's not a continuation.

 Well... there's a psychiatrist and self-help author named Dr. Claire McCrae (Pauslon), who runs a singles therapy group or whatever.
 And she ends up becoming responsible for a John Doe mental patient, who calls himself Trevor Pierce, but who actually believes he's Cupid.
 And apparently he has to unite 100 couples before he'll be allowed to return to Olympus.
 Naturally, Claire doesn't believe he's really Cupid, she wants to cure him, believing there's some traumatic heartbreak in his past that has inspired his delusions.
 Oddly, he seems to know everything about Cupid and Greek/Roman mythology in general, except that Cupid had a mortal wife named Psyche.
 He has no recollection of ever having had a wife.
 Meanwhile, Trevor and Claire both want to help people find true love, they just have opposing points of view as to what true love means, and how to go about finding it.
 And while I generally agree more with her perspective, I think the truth is probably somewhere in between their views... and it seems as if there's probably something in her own past that has jaded her, somewhat.